 - Let start from the beginning.
-What was the Atmosphere growing up in DC as a Youth?
+What was the Atmosphere like growing up in Washington DC as a Youth?

 The Atmosphere growing up in DC back in the 80’s and 90s was Toxic!
 Everybody I knew was in the streets, and drugs saturated the streets of D.C.
 It was like you was in the matrix.
 Because everything is fast paced but to you it seems like you are in slow motion.
 It was out of control.